mcmuroff/LATIN102/quiz2.md

 - Case: accusative, Nessus is the direct object
 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
 - Relative pronoun: apud quem ❌
+> REVISED: Quo
 - Antecedent: vial
 - Case: accusative, following the construction apud + accusative❌
+> REVISED: ablative, since the relative pronoun follows the ablative of means construction.
 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
 - Relative pronoun: quis❌
+> REVISED: qui
 - Antecedent: Busiris
 - Case: nominative, Busiris is the subject in which we are referring to so nominative is necessary
 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
 - Relative pronoun: quem❌
+> REVISED: quam
 - Antecedent: the eagle **Gender?**
+> REVISED: the eagle, feminine and singular
 - Case: accusative, the eagle is the direct object
 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
 - Relative pronoun: apud quem❌
+> REVISED: qui
 - Antecedent: Lycus
 - Case: accusative, following the construction apud + acc. to indicate by whom❌
+> REVISED: nominative, because the relative pronoun is the subject.
 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
 - Relative pronoun: cui
 - Antecedent: Hercules